guinuxbr/guinuxbr.com/content/posts/archlinux-install-btrfs-encryption/index.en.md

 #### Connect to internet

-The ethernet adapter will be configured automatically using DHCP.
+The Ethernet adapter will be configured automatically using DHCP.

 For wireless connection behind WPA2 (most common scenario), `iwd` can be used.
 The instructions below can be used as a reference.
 More details can be found at the Arch Wiki article [iwd](https://wiki.archlinux.org/title/iwd)

 {{< admonition type=tip title="TIP:" open=true >}}

-- In the `iwctl` prompt you can auto-complete commands and device names by hitting `Tab`.
+- In the `iwctl` prompt, commands and devices can be auto-completed by hitting `Tab`.
 - To exit the interactive prompt, send EOF by pressing `Ctrl+d`.
 - You can use all commands as command line arguments without entering an interactive prompt.
 For example: `iwctl device wlan0 show`.
 {{< /admonition >}}